 Management of COVID-19 risk:

 Participants who are unwell, or who are required to self-isolate, must not attend the workshop.
 Refunds will be given if participants need to miss the workshop in order to manage the risk of COVID-19, however we need to be advised of this as soon as possible, so that we can fill the space.
-Refunds will not be given if participants arrive to the workshop unwell on the day.
+Refunds will not be given if participants arrive to the workshop unwell on the day, and they will be asked to leave.

 Gift the experience of feeling resourceful through craft.
 Purchase a gift card at one of the amounts on offer & you'll be sent a digital gift card that you can...

-This class with Douglas Horrell is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
-Come along and learn how...
+This session is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
+These sessions are available to those who have...

-This class with Douglas Horrell is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
-An introduction to basic whittling...
+This class with Julie Frew is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.
+This workshop is part of...